Blog articles - 60 Garner North

 So it is not allowed to copy a pattern and give it to a friend or share a digital pattern file.

-Different shapes
+Different forms

 But fear not, choose your pattern and get started.
 However, I recommend that you read through the entire pattern before you start knitting so that you know what to expect.